dimitri-yatsenko/Database-Systems-for-Data-Science/Assign6.md

 4. Display all products and their categories.

-5. Display the product names, number ordered, and total  mount owed for each item  on order 160.
+5. Display the product names, number ordered, and total amount for each item  on order 160.

 6. Display all customers who have ever ordered a bicycle .